-Marty Gottesfeld: Where is Hacker and Social Activist Today?
+Marty Gottesfeld: Where is Hacker and Social Activist Now?

 Peacock’s ‘The Battle for Justina Pelletier’ delves into the complicated case of Justina Pelletier, who was separated from her parents, Lou and Linda Pelletier, and placed under psychiatric care at the Boston Children’s Hospital for almost 1.5 years.
 As the hospital accused the 14-year-old’s parents of medical abuse, she pleaded to return home to them.
+The shocking case caught the attention of numerous media houses and social activists, including Martin “Marty” Gottesfeld, who did the unthinkable by launching a cyberattack on the hospital to pressure them into releasing Justina.

 Marty and Dana Gottesfeld

 Hence, when Marty heard about the tragic case of Justina Pelletier in December 2013, he was deeply moved and angry at the Boston Children’s Hospital (BCH) for confining her away from her parents.
-Initially, the tech employee was hopeful that the courts would favor the Pelletiers and return the teenager to her family.
+Initially, this tech enthusiast was hopeful that the courts would favor the Pelletiers and return the teenager to her family.
 However, when several months passed and Justina was still being kept in the hospital’s psychiatric ward, he decided to raise his voice regarding the violation of her rights.

 Marty was a self-proclaimed member of Anonymous, an international hacktivist collective known for launching cyber attacks against government and church institutions.
 On March 23, 2014, he reportedly posted a YouTube video on behalf of Anonymous, calling for action against BCH’s treatment of Justina.
 In a computer-generated voice, the video stated that the organization would punish those held accountable and would not relent till the teenager was freed.
 It also gave the contact details of the prosecutor and hospital administrator involved.